 - Tell your employees to let the health care provider know their concern is work related if they seek medical treatment.

-- Send any work restriction documents from the employee’s provider to the WWU Claims Manager at MS 9070.
+- Send any work restriction documents from the employee’s provider to the WWU Claims Manager listed below.

 - Contact employees who are off work once a week to check on their status.